 USAID’s foundational support for WaterSHED was to build a program that promoted increased access to clean water, sanitation and hygiene in Southeast Asia using commercial channels.
 The WaterSHED program – which stands for Water, Sanitation and Hygiene Enterprise Development – originally began as a public-private partnership led by UNC’s Gillings School of Global Public Health.
 Between 2009 and 2012, USAID funded WaterSHED through its Global Development Alliance (GDA), a program designed to harness the power of the marketplace to create economic opportunities, improve health outcomes, and promote sustainable models for financing development.

-WaterSHED’s overall implementation strategy is to:
+The WaterSHED program’s overall implementation strategy was to:

 - Develop, test and implement financially-sustainable business models for delivering effective and affordable Water, Sanitation and Hygiene (WSH) products and services to lower-income market segments;

 - Strengthen and leverage the capacity of local entrepreneurs to deliver WSH products and services sustainably and profitably;

 - Assess and document the ability of commercial enterprises to increase the sustained and proper use of WSH products and services; and,